Not a blank template - your details are filled in, formatted to Illinois law, and ready to sign.

 What is the maximum security deposit in Illinois?

-Illinois does not impose a statutory limit on security deposits.
-However, landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions.
-Illinois requires landlords to pay interest on security deposits.
+Illinois does not impose a statutory cap on security deposits.
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions.
+Illinois requires landlords to pay interest on deposits.

-Can I charge a late fee for rent in Illinois?
+Can a landlord charge a late fee in Illinois?

 Yes.
-In Illinois, late fees are capped at no statutory cap statewide.
-Late fee terms should be clearly stated in the lease agreement.
+Illinois caps late fees at no statutory cap statewide.
+Late fee terms must be clearly stated in the lease.

 Ready to Create Your Illinois Sublease Agreement?